ibm-cloud-docs/Cloudant/api/creating_views.md

 ```
 {: codeblock}

-The above definition calculates statistics on the numerical values it finds in the array emitted as the index's value, with the values returned as an array in the same order as supplied in the map function:
+The previous definition calculates statistics on the numerical values it finds in the array that is emitted as the index's value.
+The values are returned as an array in the same order as supplied in the map function:

 ```json
 {"rows":[